Our Construction Law Attorney Handles Construction Issues Throughout Columbus, Ohio and Atlanta, GA.

 Under Ohio’s Prompt Payment Act, if a subcontractor submits an invoice for materials to a contractor in sufficient time to allow the contractor to include the invoice in the contractor’s own pay request submitted to an owner, then the contractor must pay the subcontractor within ten days after it receives payment.

 If the general contractor fails to remit this payment to the subcontractor (other than partial amounts with held for retainage or to resolve liens associated with the subcontractors work) then the subcontractor is entitled to 18% interest on the outstanding amount and may be entitled to attorney fees incurred for bringing a lawsuit.
 Thus, Ohio’s Prompt Payment Act can be a powerful tool to ensure subcontractors are timely paid.

-Our Construction Attorney Helps Companies in Columbus, Ohio Comply With Consumer Law
+Our Construction Attorney Helps Companies in Columbus, Ohio and Atlanta, GA Comply With Consumer Law

 Any construction companies who perform work on residential properties should be aware of overzealous consumer protection laws that apply to residential services.
 The Consumer Sales Practices Act and Home Solicitation Sales Act have strict requirements regarding residential construction contracts as well as other required actions.
 Failure to have a compliant contract puts a construction company at risk of a lawsuit for triple damages, as well as attorney fees.
 Most small companies are completely unaware of these Acts and fail to comply with their requirements, a not so well-kept secret among plaintiff attorneys eager to sue your company and collect attorney fees.
 I assist construction companies throughout Columbus and central Ohio to comply with these consumer laws and avoid these increasingly frequent consumer lawsuits.

-Please feel free to contact me to learn how I can assist your Columbus, Ohio construction company.
+Please feel free to contact me to learn how I can assist your Columbus, Ohio or Atlanta, GA construction company.